ezweave/pretty-functional/chapters/one/one.md

 const foo: (x: number) => void = console.log
 ```

-I _prefer_ the last iteration because it's more true to the _functional_ paradigm.
+I _prefer_ the last iteration because it's more true to the _functional_ paradigm and it gets you to think of functions as first class constructs.
 I know I'm dealing with a function and don't need to _capture_ the `x` for any reason.
 At the end of the day, programmers are not writing data directly to a computer.
-You're not inserting carefully curated, artisinal integers into registers or anything like that.
-We're _kind of_ just glorfied typists.
+You're not inserting carefully curated, artisanal integers into registers or anything like that.
+We're _kind of_ just glorified typists.
 It's a fun way to introduce yourself at parties.

 > Friend of a Friend (FOF): So what do you do for work?
 You: I type all day.
 Sometimes I swear.